 Let us focus for a moment on this second reading from Saint Paul’s letter to the Corinthians, and perhaps it is the most quoted passage from Paul in the New Testament.
 It’s often referred to as the “Hymn to Love,” with memorable lines such as “Love is patient, kind, not jealous, not pompous… It bears all things, believes all things, hopes all things, endures all things.”
-This remains a favorite bible passage for me and so many other, and we hear it often at weddings, funerals and important occasions.
-At wedding rehearsals, I will go over this passage very carefully with the reader, in the hope that its rendering on the day of the ceremony will add to the intimacy of the ceremony.
+This remains a favorite bible passage for me and so many others, and we hear it often at weddings, funerals, and momentous occasions.
+At wedding rehearsals, I will go over this passage very carefully with the reader, in the hope that the reading will “take flesh” and add greater meaning and intimacy to the liturgy.

-At the time, it got me to thinking that reading the word of God is a more difficult and responsible task than even preaching.
-Where preaching, the priest or deacon must be true to one’s own voice, and this difficult enough.
-While reading the “Word of God,” requires an even greater diligence, solid preparation, and in my opinion, trying to best interpret God’s word for a congregation.
-In the circumstance of Tony Blair’s reading of Corinthians, his was an unfolding of scripture for a world wide audience watching on global television.
+At the time, it got me to thinking that reading the word of God is a more responsible and challenging task than even preaching.
+Where preaching, the priest or deacon must be true to one’s own voice, and this problematic enough.
+While reading the “Word of God” requires even greater diligence, solid preparation, and in my opinion, trying to best interpret God’s word for a congregation.
+Perhaps, this is what Saint John means by “word made flesh?”
+Our reading of scripture gives flesh to God s saving word.
+In the circumstance of Tony Blair’s reading of Corinthians, his was an unfolding of scripture for an audience watching on global television.

-Here is the Youtube link to the Tony Blair’s rendering of the reading of Corinthians.
+Here is the Youtube link to Tony Blair’s rendering of the reading of Corinthians.

-So reading scripture or preaching the gospel has its consequences, and in Luke’s gospel which is a continuation of the reading from last Sunday, we find out that Jesus’s bold statement “Today, the Scripture passage is fulfilled in your hearing” did not go down well in his hometown of Nazareth, and in fact, we’re told his neighbors at the synagogue “rose up, and drove him out of town.”
+So reading scripture or preaching the gospel has its consequences.
+In Luke’s gospel, which is a continuation of the reading from last Sunday, we find out that Jesus’s bold statement “Today, the Scripture passage is fulfilled in your hearing” did not go down well in his hometown of Nazareth.
+In fact, we’re told his neighbors at the synagogue “rose up and drove him out of town.”
 Well, maybe we have to blame it on his youth, or know that “a prophet does not gain acceptance in his native place.”

-All three readings today tell us to stand strong in adversity, and despite rejection or loss or conflict, love itself endures all these human catastrophes.
+All three readings today tell us to stand firm in adversity, and despite rejection or loss or conflict, Love itself endures all these human catastrophes.
 The prophet Jeremiah reminds us of God’s word: “For it is I this day who have made you a fortified city, a pillar of iron, a wall of brass, against the whole land….for I am with you to deliver you.”

-I’ve seen this kind of love in the lives of parents, and in those intense medical emergencies where the lives of children are at stake and where the lives of people we deeply love are held in suspension.
+I’ve seen this kind of Love in the lives of parents, and in those extreme medical emergencies where the lives of children are at stake and where the lives of people we deeply love are held in suspension.
 So we call upon God’s grace, at these moments.

-Again, what do we do for love?
-Sometime it’s heroic, an act of courage and love.
+Again, what do we do for Love?
+Sometimes it’s heroic, an act of courage and Love.

 Three weeks ago, I went to Sunday Mass at Saint Michael’s Church in Munich, Germany.
 It’s the parish church of Jesuit Father, the Blessed Rupert Mayer.
-He was a chaplain in Germany army in World War I, where he was severely injured and won the Iron Cross for valor.
-His public preaching during the 1930’s against the Nazis placed him in “protective custody” at Sachsenhausen Concentration Camp, until the end of the war in 1945, when he died at the age of 69.
+He was a chaplain in the Germany army in World War I, where he was severely injured and won the Iron Cross for valor.
+His preaching during the 1930s, against the Nazis, placed him in so-called “protective custody” at Sachsenhausen Concentration Camp.
+Until the end of the war in 1945 when he died at the age of 69.

-Later in our trip, in Amsterdam, we watched as thousands of tourists stood in line to visit to the home of Anne Frank.
-So this young girl, and Father Rupert Mayer were people whose personal acts of courage and yes, sacrifice, tell us about “heroic love.”
+Later in our trip, in Amsterdam, we watched as thousands of tourists stood in line to visit the home of Anne Frank.
+So this young girl and Father Rupert Mayer were people whose personal acts of courage and yes, sacrifice, tell us about “heroic love.”